hackmcgill/hackerAPI-client-ts/README.md

 API.setURL('https://api.mchacks.ca');
 ```

 Afterwards, you can use whichever resource you would like.
-For example, you can create a Hacker as such:
+For example, you can create an Account as such:

 ```typescript
 import { Account } from '@hackmcgill/hackerapi-client-ts';